By: Mark Diaz

-Just because you have been charged with a crime does mean you are guaranteed to end up with a criminal record.
+Just because you have been charged with a crime does not mean you are guaranteed to end up with a criminal record.
 Never assume your case is hopeless or a lost cause.
 Although an arrest can make you feel like there is no chance of reclaiming your life, it’s important to remember that prosecutors have the highest burden of proof in our justice system.
 At Mark Diaz & Associates, we pride ourselves on helping people minimize the charges against them.
 In many cases, we can even get them dismissed or withdrawn.

 The Preliminary Hearing

 When an individual is arrested, the judge must hold a preliminary hearing to determine if the charges against them can go forward.
 At this hearing, the judge looks at all the evidence put forth by the prosecution.
 At this stage, the prosecutor must show only that there is probably cause to prosecute the individual for a crime or crimes.
 The person charged also has an opportunity to present evidence showing he or she is not guilty.
 Some common reasons for dismissal of the charges include:

 - An illegal arrest